David-SWUSA-RISCOS/YASDOE/docs/md/contents.md

 The contents (Note listed items will become links as actual files added to documentation):

 note: the contents is far from complete.
 I had to recreate this page from scratch.
+I will be improving it as I add documentation.

 * [The Direct Inspiration of YASDOE.](https://github.com/David-SWUSA-RISCOS/YASDOE/blob/main/docs/md/inspire.md)